EFSCOIN/Efscoin/README.md

 ### How to boot into "Safe Mode"

-To boot into a basic busybox shell rather than launching the EGSCOIN GUI, you can *either*:
+To boot into a basic busybox shell rather than launching the EFSCOIN GUI, you can *either*:

-1. Append `rescueshell` to the argument list in the `recovery.cmdline` file which is found in the root NOOBS directory.
+1. Append `rescueshell` to the argument list in the `recovery.cmdline` file which is found in the root EFSCOIN directory.

 2. Insert a physical jumper between pins 5 & 6 of GPIO header P1.
 If you have external hardware or an addon board connected to the GPIO header, you may find that pin 5 is being pulled low and accidentally triggering "Safe Mode".
-To prevent this you can append `disablesafemode` to the argument list in the `recovery.cmdline` file which is found in the root NOOBS directory.
+To prevent this you can append `disablesafemode` to the argument list in the `recovery.cmdline` file which is found in the root EFSCOIN directory.

 #### How to enable using the GPIO to trigger entering Recovery Mode

 To force Recovery Mode to be entered on boot and to show the EFSCOIN interface, you normally press the `SHIFT` key during bootup.
-If you don't have a keyboard or the `SHIFT` keypress isn't being detected, you should complete the following steps to force the NOOBS interface to be displayed on boot:
+If you don't have a keyboard or the `SHIFT` keypress isn't being detected, you should complete the following steps to force the EFSCOIN interface to be displayed on boot:

-1. Append `gpiotriggerenable` to the argument list in the `recovery.cmdline` file which is found in the root NOOBS directory.
+1. Append `gpiotriggerenable` to the argument list in the `recovery.cmdline` file which is found in the root EFSCOIN directory.
 2. Reboot

 To force Recovery Mode being entered on boot, connect GPIO pin 3 on header P1 to GND (pin 25).
 If GPIO pin 3 remains unconnected then it will boot through to the installed OS as normal.